-there’s a point in every relationship when you finally get past the need to sell yourself, to show off your best qualities and virtues, and even bullshit a little about who you’re not really at all.
+There’s a point in every relationship when you finally get past the need to sell yourself, to show off your best qualities and virtues, and to bullshit a little about who you’re not really at all.

-we must always remember empathy and compassion, but should perhaps never blindly expect them.
+We must always remember empathy and compassion, yet should never blindly expect them in return.

-control dramas are plentiful in our society today. generations of “adults” have grown through, modelled, and survived numerous traumas. they’ve learned how to manipulate from their earliest days, or they’ve built habits around superficial mental constructs to get what they think they want… when they don’t know the first thing about their actual needs.
+Control dramas are plentiful in our society today.
+Generations of “adults” have grown through, modeled, and survived numerous traumas.
+They’ve learned how to manipulate from their earliest days, or they’ve built habits around superficial mental constructs to get what they think they want… when they don’t know the first thing about their actual needs.

-in the end, or perhaps in the real, authentic beginning, we can be only who we are. any and all facades will be found out or fall away, or just take too much work to maintain. in the core of our true selves, we desire to be recognized, understood, and seen for who and what we really are.
+In the end, or perhaps in the real beginning, we can be only who we are.
+Any and all facades will be found out or will fall away… or just require too much work to maintain.
+In the core of our true selves, we desire to be recognized, understood, and seen for who and what we really are.

-every realization, every revelation, every layer delved into connects us more to the source and the heart. interestingly, the more we go in, the less we need to carry and maintain the dysfunctional stories and ideas we have held about ourselves.
+Every realization, every revelation, every layer delved into connects us more to the source and the heart.
+The more we go in, the less we need to carry on with and maintain the dysfunctional stories and ideas we have held about ourselves.